flightphp/docs/content/v3/ru/guides/unit_testing.md

     public function testInvalidEmailSkipsSaveAndEmail() {
 		 $mockDb = new class() extends PdoWrapper {
-			// Пустой конструктор обходит конструктор родителя
-			public function __construct() {}
+			// An empty constructor bypasses the parent constructor public function __construct() {}
             public function runQuery(string $sql, array $params = []): PDOStatement {
-                throw new Exception('Должен быть вызван');
+                throw new Exception('Should not be called');
             }
         };
         $mockMailer = new class implements MailerInterface {
             public $sentEmail = null;
             public function sendWelcome($email): bool {
-                throw new Exception('Должен быть вызван');
+                throw new Exception('Should not be called');
             }
         };
 		$app = new Engine();
 		$app->request()->data->email = 'invalid-email';

-		// Нужно сопоставить jsonHalt, чтобы избежать выхода
+		// Need to map jsonHalt to avoid exiting
 		$app->map('jsonHalt', function($data) use ($app) {
 			$app->json($data, 400);
 		});